 You can resolve the financial matters before or after the grant of the Decree Absolute, which concludes a divorce, but you are only free to remarry after Decree Absolute.

 It is also important to note that any Will made prior to a marriage becomes null and void on the marriage unless the Will was made “in contemplation of the marriage”.

 Same-sex couples who register their partnership under the Civil Partnerships Act 2004 have many of the same rights, privileges and legal redress as married couples.

 If the relationship breaks down, registered partnerships also have the same financial remedies currently available to couples who divorce.
 This gives the courts the power, for example, to make maintenance, property, lump sum, and pension sharing orders.

 There are also other provisions dealing with child maintenance assessments, immigration and nationality, employment and pension benefits on death, and fatal accident compensation.
 On entering a civil relationship, a pre-existing Will becomes void, so you will to need to make a new one.

 Talk to Tollers

-The experience we’ve gained over the years means we have the sensitivity, empathy, skills and knowledge to advice on the breakdown of any relationship.
+The experience we’ve gained over the years means we have the sensitivity, empathy, skills and knowledge to advise on the breakdown of any relationship.
 If you need help and advice and are unsure where to start or would like to arrange an initial consultation.
-Get in touch with our Family law team and they will be happy to assist.
+Get in touch with our Family law team, and they will be happy to assist.